facebookarchive/fbmentorship/CONTRIBUTING.md

 **Running Jest tests**

-In your top-level folder, run the following whenever you want to test your changes:
+In the training folder, run the following whenever you want to test your changes:

 ```sh
 yarn test